Using AMC with annotated pdfs

 PostScript is not flattened, just converted.
 Try converting them to PNG, or use Edit/Preferences/Scan/Scans conversion/Force conversion on (ticked).

-RE: Using AMC with annotated pdfs - Added by S. McKay over 7 years ago
+RE: Using AMC with annotated pdfs - Added by S. McKay almost 8 years ago

 I use AMC to grade on my ipad, and have run into this problem.
 There is a way to set options in AMC to do this correctly, but I don't remember what it is.
 The only way I have found to truly and reliably flatten my annotated pdfs is to convert them to jpg (or png).
 I wrote a little script in python that I use to do this, but of course you can do it by hand also.
 The fastest way (that I have found) to flatten the pdfs is with ghostscript.
 I will attach my script to this post.

 Note that once the pdfs have been converted to jpgs, you can load them into AMC directly - you do not need to convert back to pdf first.